 The portrait mode is very good, but like portrait modes on other phones, it isn’t perfect.
 There are a few portrait effects in the software and more like studio lighting are on their way.

-Xiaomi has also added a night mode, and it really can enhance some night time shots.
+Xiaomi has also added a night mode, and it can really improve night time shots.
 The processing takes a couple of seconds, but the night mode can radically enhance sharpness and dynamic range.
 It can also remove flares around hard light sources.
 This is really good!

 The 13MP selfie camera clicks detailed and well-metered shots, but only in good lighting conditions.
 In low light, selfie camera performance steeply deteriorates.

-So, overall, the Redmi Note 7 Pro camera is thoroughly impressive.
+So, overall, the Redmi Note 7 Pro camera is great for the price.

 Xiaomi Redmi Note 7 Pro Review: Battery